1928 Indianapolis 500: Race summary

 Morning rain threatened to postpone the start of the race, scheduled for 10:00 a.m. central standard time.
 The first shower came through the area at 6:30 a.m., followed by another brief shower at 8:30 a.m.
 About fifteen minutes later, the rain stopped and the track began to dry.
 Changes to the starting lineup shuffled the grid Wednesday morning.
 With Wilbur Shaw putting the DePaolo car in the field, his car was placed at the rear of the field.
 Meanwhile, three cars were withdrawn on race morning due to crashes.
 Buddy Marr's car, wrecked on Tuesday, was not repaired in enough time and was scratched.
-L. L. Corum and Dutch Bauman both suffered crashes during practice runs early Wednesday morning, and both were withdrawn.
+L. L. Corum and Dutch Baumann both suffered crashes during practice runs early Wednesday morning, and both were withdrawn.
 Both crashes were blamed on the damp conditions.
 Corum was not seriously injured, and planned to drive relief for other cars during the race.

-Jimmy Hill was unable to qualify, and there were no alternates, so the 33-car field would be short by four cars.
+Jim Hill was unable to qualify, and there were no alternates, so the 33-car field would be short by four cars.
 Only 29 cars lined up in the grid to take the starter's flag.